xbrlus/xbrl-api/api/xbrlValues.md

    `Ultimus=[boolean]`    - True returns the latest value, false returns all values.
 If no value is defined the API defaults to true.

-   `NoYears=[integer]`  - Use to define the number of years of data to returned based on value provided for `Year`.
+   `NoYears=[integer]`  - Use to define the number of years of data returned based on value provided for `Year`.
 For example if `NoYears`  is set to 3 and `Year` is set to 2014 then fact values will be returned for 2012, 2013, and 2014.
 If `Year` is not provided then `NoYears` is ignored.

    `DimReqd=[boolean]`    - True returns all facts with and without dimensions associated with fact, false returns records with no dimensions.
 If no value is defined the API defaults to true.